For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Department of Theoretical and Computational Ecology (TCE) focuses on understanding the complexity of ecological systems by using theoretical and advanced computational approaches.
+Welcome to the Department of Theoretical and Computational Ecology (TCE).
+At TCE we aim to understand complex interactions in ecological systems using theoretical and advanced computational approaches.